 And what about Americans?
 Which UNESCO World Heritage Site do the United States want to visit?

 Unlike the rest of the world, the Taj Mahal is not the most popular Site in the United States and it is actually Machu Picchu that takes the top spot.
 The Indian landmark did rank second though, followed by Stonehenge, Easter Island, the Great Wall of China and Chichen Itza, with the complete top 10 list below.

 We created a list of over 100 of the most popular UNESCO World Heritage Sites around the world, which were taken from the official UNESCO website and several other high-quality sources.
 In order to keep the data fair, we searched for each UNESCO site using the exact phrasing used on the official UNESCO website - i.e. Cultural Landscape of Bali and Historic Centre of Rome, rather than just Bali or Rome.

 Then, we scanned this list through Ahrefs to find the average monthly search volume for each UNESCO Site on the list in every country of the world.

-The UNESCO site in each country that showed the highest volume (and was located in a country different to the country of search) was then taken as the one they most want to visit.
+The UNESCO site in each country that showed the highest volume (and was located in a country different from the country of search) was then taken as the one they most wanted to visit.
 The search volume data used shows how many times per month, on average, people search for the phrase in each country.